xichen1/typst-resume/main.typ

 *Software Development Intern (Open Source)* #h(1fr) Remote \
 - Developed web application in collaboration with Hyperledger Cello team to manage Hyperledger Fabric networks.
 - Built backend APIs for node and channel's lifecycle operations in blockchains using Django.
-- Utilized React.js, Ant Design and UmiJS to develop the user interface.
+- Utilized React.js, Ant Design and UmiJS to develop the user interface, and refined the user manual.

 *Department of Mathematical Sciences, University of Alberta* #h(1fr) 2022/05 -- 2022/08 \
 *Undergraduate Research Assistant* #h(1fr) Edmonton, Canada \